 The graphic below illustrates a corporate credit union liquidation, including transfer of assets and liabilities to the asset management estate (AME) and bridge corporate, as well as how the NGN trusts fit into the process.

 Oversight of the NGN Program

-The NCUA Board created the NGN Securities Management and Oversight Committee to ensure that NCUA meets all its statutory and legal obligations under the NGN Program.
-The Directors of the Office of Examination & Insurance (E&I), Asset Management and Assistance Center (AMAC), and the Office of the Chief Financial Officer (OCFO) comprise the Committee.
+The NCUA Board created the NGN Securities Management and Oversight Committee to ensure the NCUA meets all its statutory and legal obligations under the NGN Program.
+The Directors of the Office of Examination & Insurance, Asset Management and Assistance Center, and the Office of the Chief Financial Officer comprise the Committee.

 The National Credit Union Administration (“NCUA”) is the independent federal agency that regulates, charters and supervises federal credit unions.
-With the backing of the full faith and credit of the U.S. government, NCUA operates and manages the National Credit Union Share Insurance Fund, insuring the deposits of more than 90 million account holders in all federal credit unions and the overwhelming majority of state-chartered credit unions.
+With the backing of the full faith and credit of the United States, the NCUA operates and manages the National Credit Union Share Insurance Fund, insuring the deposits of millions of account holders in all federal credit unions and the overwhelming majority of state-chartered credit unions.

-This Web site and its related links are provided for the limited purpose of disseminating general information regarding the disposition and performance of certain legacy assets (the “Legacy Assets”) associated with NCUA’s Corporate System Resolution Program.
-Accordingly, no credit union, investor, consumer, or any other person or entity should construe the publication of the information on this Web site and its related links as intended to solicit or affect transactions in securities or the rendering of tax, legal, or investment advice.
+This website and its related links are provided for the limited purpose of disseminating general information regarding the disposition and performance of certain legacy assets associated with NCUA’s Corporate System Resolution Program.
+Accordingly, no credit union, investor, consumer, or any other person or entity should construe the publication of the information on this website and its related links as intended to solicit or affect transactions in securities or the rendering of tax, legal, or investment advice.